 The early eighties were remarkable, to me anyhow.
-Not only did my fascination with science fiction grind into high gear, but there was an explosion of new and modern genre films that hit the scene at around that time, many having been influenced by film makers from a bygone era, and more importantly, by novels penned by hardcore science fiction authors just decade earlier.
+Not only did my fascination with science fiction grind into high gear, but there was an explosion of new and modern genre films that hit the scene at around that time, in particular, Ridley Scott’s Blade Runner many having been influenced by film-makers from a bygone era, and more importantly, by novels penned by hardcore science fiction authors, such as Philip K Dick, just a decade earlier.

-I didn’t even know alternate reality books existed, yet the way the author dealt with the characters as they inhabited a post world war society where the axis powers reigned supreme, prove to me this was a writer worth investing in.
+I didn’t even know alternate reality books existed, yet the way the author dealt with the characters as they inhabited a post-world war society where the Axis powers reigned supreme, proves to me this was a writer worth investing in.

-With his little background details, such as as American workers having poorer eye sight than their Germanic overlords, or the grand suggestion that our world could be as fake as the one presented on the novel, Dick basically striped away the veneer that masked my view of reality.
+With his little background details, such as American workers having poorer eyesight than their Germanic overlords or the grand suggestion that our world could be as fake as the one presented in the novel, Dick basically stripped away the veneer that masked my view of reality.
 That is his amazing talent.
 After setting off on a mission to read all his books and short stories, It didn’t surprise me, that decades later, this author’s work would become one of the biggest properties for film and TV adaptation.

 Apart from a few superficial changed, such as the book swapped for a film, this television series, Season 1 anyway, is spot on.
 Highly recommend.

-Both films are as important to watch for any true sci-fi aficionado.
+Both films are as important to watch as any true sci-fi aficionado.
 Rare that a sequel does justice to the original.

-Again, with a talented director such as Spielberg, this a true PKD experience.
+Again, with a talented director such as Spielberg, this is a true PKD experience.

-Great visuals, great cast, and a commitment to the story that’s ingenious and refreshing.
+Great visuals, a great cast, and a commitment to the story that’s ingenious and refreshing.

 Standard eighties fare, can’t go wrong.